-American Tower Systems is not subject to Section 14 of the Securities Exchange Act of 1934 (the "Exchange Act").
-By no later than the consummation of the ATC Merger, American Tower Systems intends to comply with the reporting requirements of such section including furnishing its stockholders with annual reports containing consolidated financial statements audited by an independent public accounting firm and quarterly reports for the first three quarters of each fiscal year containing interim consolidated financial information.
+American Tower Systems is not subject to Section 14 of the Exchange Act.
+By no later than the consummation of the Tower Separation, American Tower Systems intends to comply with the reporting requirements of such section including furnishing its stockholders with annual reports containing consolidated financial statements audited by an independent public accounting firm and quarterly reports for the first three quarters of each fiscal year containing interim consolidated financial information.

-ATS' principal executive offices are located at 116 Huntington Avenue, Boston, Massachusetts, 02116 and their telephone number is (617) 375-7500.
+ARS' and ATS' principal executive offices are located at 116 Huntington Avenue, Boston, Massachusetts, 02116 and their telephone number is (617) 375-7500.